ggiuffre/machine-lambda/README.md

 * `fromCsv` is a dataset of 1D `Double` samples, taken from a given CSV file.

+The `LinReg` module currently exports just one function:

+* `coeffs` are the coefficients of a linear regression on a given dataset.

 To use a module (`DeepNN` for example), have `DeepNN.hs` in the search path of GHC, then `import DeepNN` inside your Haskell program.

 ## Dependencies